-1. Evaluating Cards (personal narrative, feel free to skip)
+1. Evaluating Cards

 I struggled, I really did.
 For days, weeks, leading up to Grand Prix Providence, I found myself floundering in areas where I usually excel.
 I questioned all the methods and strategies that I’d been successful with in the past.
 Changing my approach didn’t lead to better results.
 Nothing seemed to be working.
 No matter how much I thought about it, no matter how hard I tried, I couldn’t solve the puzzle.
 How, just how, do I make my friend, Charlie, understand that Trove of Temptation is an atrociously bad limited card?